yudhanjaya/Mokuton/README.md

 Word Count Goal: Set your daily word count goal in the right sidebar and track your progress.

+## Acknowledgements
+Mokuton is built using Editor.js, Font Awesome for Icons and Google Fonts for the fonts used.

 ## License
 Mokuton Editor is open-source software licensed under the MIT license.
 Please enjoy it.
 I am not responsible for what you do with it, but I hope it's useful.